 Did you take out a title loan at some point to pay for a financial emergency?
-Title loans can be helpful, but we often see borrowers who get in over their heads with payments or APRs they can’t afford.
+Title loans can be helpful, but we often see borrowers who get in over their heads with payments or interest rates they can’t afford.
 The last thing you want to do is take out a loan to pay an urgent bill, only to be stuck with more debt from that title loan.
+Not only that, but title pawning your vehicle means you’re authorizing your lender to take your vehicle if you fall behind on the payments.
+Sometimes, a title loan is your last resort to borrow money, but it helps to know your options if you’re ever in danger of defaulting on your loan.

 A title loan buyout may be an option for someone who’s overextended their monthly payments or worse for those who have already defaulted on the payments.
 You won’t want to deal with a vehicle repossession, but that’s the next step after a default, and a buyout can save you from losing the vehicle.
 With a title loan buyout, you find another lender to buy out or pay off the original loan.